 What are the types of mast cell disorder?

 This is the term used when too many mast cells are produced.
-There are many different types of mastocytosis and it would be confusing to list them all.
-The types you are most likely to come across are:
+There are many different types of mastocytosis.
+The most common types are:

 - Those involving the skin (cutaneous).